AscentTracker/AsTra/USERS-GUIDE.md

 altitude etc data for the ascent in CSV format.
 Line "#FAILED" indicates an ascent that has been marked as failed by the Set-button.

-AsTra does not record any location information.
+AsTra does not record location information.
 Location is added to JSON metadata with _setloc_ utility.
 It can be specified on command line also to _adastra_.

-CSV fields are as follows (most used for debugging):
+CSV fields are as follows (mostly used for debugging):

 - milliseconds from start
 - raw altitude from the sensor (based on starting temperature)